metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_bridge_v1beta2.md

 - `config` (Dynamic) The Kafka producer configuration used for producer instances created by the bridge.
 Properties with the following prefixes cannot be set: ssl., bootstrap.servers, sasl., security. (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).

+<a id="nestedatt--spec--rack"></a>
+### Nested Schema for `spec.rack`

+Required:

+- `topology_key` (String) A key that matches labels assigned to the Kubernetes cluster nodes.
+The value of the label is used to set a broker's 'broker.rack' config, and the 'client.rack' config for Kafka Connect or MirrorMaker 2.0.

 <a id="nestedatt--spec--readiness_probe"></a>
 ### Nested Schema for `spec.readiness_probe`